Half the Sky: Maternal mortality

-Due to the lack of prenatal care and few hospitals in some third world countries, many women, and sometimes their babies as well, die.
-Genital mutilation can also make giving birth very difficult.
-Women are usually expected to give birth at home which makes them even more propense to mortality.
+Due to the lack of prenatal care and few hospitals in some third world countries, many women, and sometimes their babies as well, may experience health risks and even die.
+This may be the case where home births are the rule.
+A woman who has undergone genital mutilation can also have difficulties giving birth, especially when this results in a uterine fistula which if it heals poorly, can significantly degrade her quality of life.

 Education

 WuDunn and Kristoff make the claim that if girls were allowed to garner an education they would be able to prosper.
 At this point in time however, it is preferred for boys to go to school than girls because it is believed that they will actually be able to make something out of themselves.
-Many families have to choose between which of their kids with gain an education because uniforms and school fees might be hard to keep up with if every child goes to school.
+Many families have to choose between which of their kids will gain an education because uniforms and school fees might be hard to keep up with if every child goes to school.
 Girls might also work early on, preventing them from school.
 Education for girls is also shamed by communities because they fear what an educated woman can do.
 Some men might not even want to marry an educated woman due to the fear that they will be deemed as inferior to her.